Clear Island Waters

 Clear Island Waters shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Clear Island Waters significantly surpasses broader benchmarks.
-As of the latest data point, 32.7% of residents aged 15+ hold university qualifications, compared to 20.6% in Rest of Qld and 25.4% in SA4 region.
-Bachelor degrees lead at 22.1%, followed by postgraduate qualifications at 8.2% and graduate diplomas at 2.4%.
-Trade and technical skills feature prominently, with 31.2% of residents aged 15+ holding vocational credentials – advanced diplomas at 12.7% and certificates at 18.5%.
+Educational attainment in Clear Island Waters is notably high, with 32.7% of residents aged 15 years and above holding university qualifications.
+This compares to a broader benchmark of 20.6% in the Rest of Qld region and 25.4% in the SA4 region.
+Bachelor degrees are most prevalent at 22.1%, followed by postgraduate qualifications (8.2%) and graduate diplomas (2.4%).
+Vocational credentials are also prominent, with 31.2% of residents aged 15 years and above holding such qualifications – advanced diplomas account for 12.7% and certificates for 18.5%.

-Educational participation is notably high, with 26.8% of residents currently enrolled in formal education.
+Educational participation is high, with 26.8% of residents currently enrolled in formal education.
 This includes 8.1% in primary education, 8.1% in secondary education, and 5.7% pursuing tertiary education.

 Frequently Asked Questions - Education